 - The redirected-to party identity is a target non-local ID.

 - The conference URI in a conferencing session is a target.

+- The calling identity within the sessioninfo parameter of the SessionEventNotification at the DC-AS is a target.

+- The called identity within the sessioninfo parameter of the SessionEventNotification at the DC-AS is a target.

 The above identities are used to identify that an IMS session is intercepted in the IRI-POI and in the CC-TF, the latter when the LI requires CC interception.
 In addition, the CC-TF uses the redirecting party identity to trigger the CC-POI even if the target is not a non-local ID.